Expert Stove Installations Since 2012

-After re-installing bad stove installations from shops and other installers – Top Cap’s aim is to stand by its customers and installations by bringing new standards and piece of mind to the public!
+After re-installing bad stove installations from shops and other installers since 2012- Top Cap’s aim is to stand by its customers and installations by bringing new standards and piece of mind to the public!
 We follow up several days later to see if you ‘the customer’ is happy by its performance and if you have any questions?
-Have you forgotten what we showed you?
-How your stove operates?
-What fuels to use?
-And how it preforms?
-This information isn’t only to benefit us, but our next customer who is in a similar situation!
+Have you forgotten what we trained you?
+And how is your stove operating under differenet conditions sand how it’s preforming?

 We have found that stoves installed over the last decade came with no training or basic information from the supplier or installer, from how the vents work or what fuel to use and what not to use!
 We’re here to change that!
 And stand by our customers and always give exstensive training and even sometimes videos of how to use their stove!!

 Notice: Stove & Flue Installations

-Top Cap will only install stoves with flexible flue liners for the past 3 years, also know as relining!
-Because we are the first point of call with shops, manufacturers and online for chimney problems and poor stove installations, we have noted that flue adaptors rarely work and will cause problems within 3 years of your stove installation or after your first sweep.
+Top Cap will only install stoves with flexible flue liners since 2012, also know as chimney relining!
+Because we are the first point of call with shops, manufacturers and online searches for chimney problems and poor stove installations, we have noted that flue adaptors rarely work and will cause problems within 1-3 years of your stove installation or even after your first sweep.

 1: It is difficult for anybody to line up the stove with the chimney adaptor as they are all at different angles.
 This creates problems with sealing the chimney tightly and secure.